TO REQUEST A SUBDIVISION OR CONDOMINIUM NAME RESERVATION

 Procedure for reserving a subdivision or condominium name in Ada County:

 - Check the above list of reserved and recorded subdivision or condominium names.
 CHOOSE A NEW, UNIQUE NAME, NOT ON THE LIST.
 (See tips below).
 Names will be reserved based on Idaho State Code requirements.
-Duplications are not allowed.
+Duplication of the PRIMARY NAME are not allowed.

 - Make sure that you choose a sub name that is unique, not similar, and does not sound like any others on the list.
 For example, do not use the name “Eagle” in any form, for it has already been used many times.

 - It must be a real word, name or place and not a made up word.
 Initials are not allowed for they have all been used.